For 8 days in November 2017 I lay in a hospital bed basically writhing in pain.

 I told my Pain Management Specialist that I’d been approved for a Level 4 care package (highest level of care in Australia).
 I thought she might say, ” Oh you won’t need that”, instead she quickly responded, “so you should”.
 It’s moments like those when the reality of my situation punches me.

 Yeah!!
 I could stay in my quiet peaceful room.
-That night with no Ketamine infusion in my abdomen and with the knowledge of no more moves or tests to endure, I finally slept.
+That night with no Ketamine infusion pumping through my abdomen and with the knowledge of no more moves or tests to endure, I finally slept.

 The whole hospital stay was really a dead end.
 I knew it, my Specialists knew it and none of us really knew what to do about it.
 Well, that’s not strictly true.
 I knew the best place for me was home.
 I wanted to go home.